cisagov/ScubaGear/baselines/aad.md

 <!-- -->

+#### Policy MS.AAD.11.6v1
-6. In addition to checking for permanent assignments using the PIM Assignments page in step \#5, PIM also provides a report that lists all role assignments that were performed outside of PIM so that those assignments can be deleted and properly recreated using PIM.
+ In addition to checking for permanent assignments using the PIM Assignments, PIM also provides a report that lists all role assignments that were performed outside of PIM so that those assignments can be deleted and properly recreated using PIM.

 <!-- -->